B7rian/fdd/README.md

 - Supports recovery from data corruption or loss:
   individual files, repositories, partitions, or whole devices
-- User can control tradeoff between backup size and ability to recover from errors e.g. number of redundant copies
 - Can restart partially completed backups including partial copies of large files
 - Can use/add new storage devices without having to